Current Advocacy Campaigns

 - The submission in response to the enquiry into the Commonwealth’s response to COVID-19 Response.
-CAPHIA urge the Government to urgently invest in the infrastructure of key enablers to reduce risk and better prepare and respond to the next event.
+CAPHIA urged the Government to urgently invest in the infrastructure of key enablers to reduce risk and better prepare and respond to the next event.
 These enablers include IT, data, education and training, preventive health, communications and the workforce.

 - The Voice – support of the Uluru Statement from the Heart and the establishment of a Voice to Parliament, open letter of support and acknowledgement of referendum result.